pattern-lab/patternlab-node/packages/docs/src/docs/pattern-including.md

 ---

-title: Including Patterns | Pattern Lab
+title: Including Patterns
-heading: Including Patterns
+tags:
+  - docs
 ---

 To include one pattern within another, for example to create a molecule from several atoms, you can either use: